basecamp/api/README.md

 Need our logo for your marketing page?
 You can download the [Basecamp official logo](https://github.com/basecamp/api/tree/master/logos) in the repo.

-Help us make it better
+Realistic expectations
 ----------------------

+The Basecamp APIs aren't intended to be complete models of everything you can do in all our applications.
+The truth is that less than half a percent of our end-users take advantage of applications that integrate with Basecamp or write their own integrations.
+Such low usage means that continuing to update the API to stay in sync with all new features is not a high priority at Basecamp.
+When we do work for that less than that one half of a percent of users, we're not helping that other 99.5%.

-Please tell us how we can make the APIs better.
-If you have a specific feature request or if you found a bug, please [open a support ticket](https://basecamp.com/support).
+We still do make upgrades and improvements from time to time, and if you find a bug in the APIs we do have exposed, please [open a support ticket](https://basecamp.com/support).
 Also, feel free to fork these docs and send a pull request with improvements!